QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

 Introduction to Preconditioning
 --------------------------------

-As discussed, if you tell a numerical analyst you are using direct methods, their first question may be “which factorization?” - but if you tell them you are using an iterative method, they may ask "which preconditioner?".
+If you tell a numerical analyst you are using direct methods, their first question may be “which factorization?” - but if you tell them you are using an iterative method, they may ask "which preconditioner?".

 As discussed at the beginning of the lecture, the spectral properties of matrices determine the rate of convergence of iterative matrices.
-In particular, ill-conditioned matrices converge slowly.
+In particular, ill-conditioned matrices can converge slowly with iterative methods for the same reasons that naive value-function iteration will converge slowly if the discount rate is close to ``1``.

 Preconditioning solves this issue by adjusting the spectral properties of the matrix, at the cost of a some extra computational operations.